Pengy-yay/issue-creation-from-lint-result-workflow/README.md

 # issue-creation-from-lint-result-workflow

-A simple github workflow that lints changes and creates issues if the lints fails.
+A simple GitHub workflow that lints changes and creates issues if the lints fails.
 I recommend copying the `.github` file into your new repos to ensure good coding practice.

 ### How does it work?